Jarrod Croker: 2010

 Croker was again a regular in Canberra's 2010 side, making 25 appearances as Canberra finished 7th and made the NRL finals.
 However, it was a missed penalty goal from Croker that ended the Raiders' season.
-In a sudden-death finals match against the Wests Tigers, in front of a home crowd of 26,476, he pushed wide a 30-metre kick that would have tied the match at 26–26.
+In a sudden-death finals match against the Wests Tigers, in front of a home crowd of 26,476, he pushed wide a 30-metre kick that would have tied the match at 26-26.
 Canberra's coach David Furner—himself a former Raiders goalkicker—defended Croker, arguing his goalkicking form had won a number of matches for the team during the season.
 Days later, Croker was selected for Australia's train-on squad for the Four Nations tournament.
-Croker played in all of the Raiders 26 matches and was the club's highest point scorer with 5 tries and 53 goals.
+Croker played in all of Canberra's 26 matches and was the club's highest point scorer with 5 tries and 53 goals.

 2011

-On 6 August, Croker re-signed with the Raiders until the end of the 2013 season.
-He finished the season as the Raiders highest point scorer with 9 tries and 53 goals in 23 matches.
+On 6 August, Croker re-signed with the capital club until the end of the 2013 season.
+He finished the season as Canberra's highest point scorer with nine tries and 53 goals in 23 matches.